ibm-cloud-docs/apps/ts_apps.md

 ## Executable files can't be run on {{site.data.keyword.Bluemix_notm}}
 {: #ts_executable}

-You might be unable to run executables on {{site.data.keyword.Bluemix_notm}} when those executables were developed and built in a different environment.
+You might be unable to run executable files on {{site.data.keyword.Bluemix_notm}} when those executables were developed and built in a different environment.

 You can't run executables on {{site.data.keyword.Bluemix_notm}} when those executables were developed and built in a different environment.
 {: tsSymptoms}